mathiasertl/django-ca/docs/source/ocsp.rst

 OCSP with docker compose
 ========================

-If you use the :doc:`docker compose <quickstart_docker_compose>`, the setup already provides OCSP services for all issued certificates.
+If you use the :doc:`docker compose <quickstart/docker_compose>`, the setup already provides OCSP services for all issued certificates.

 OCSP with other setups